shawn-dsilva/shade-jekyll-theme/_posts/2019-01-06-How-To-Migrate-MongoDB-documents-to-another-Server.md

 ---
 layout: post
-title: 'How to Migrate or Copy MongoDB documents to another Server or Computer'
+title: 'How to Migrate or Copy MongoDB documents to another Server'
 excerpt_separator: <!--more-->
 ---